 This plan summarizes the actions being proposed to comply with the restoration and compensatory wetland requirements at the Wayne Dempze Cranberry Company, LLC. site in Wood County, WI.
 (See Attachment 1 - Project Location Map).
 This project pertains to the aspects of a previously constructed cranberry marsh expansion consisting of approximately 13 acres and which allegedly resulted in wetland fill.
 The basis of this permit application originates from the Environmental Protection Agency (EPA) Memorandum dated February 28, 2011, which is an Impact Assessment for Unauthorized Discharges of Dredged and Fill Material at the Wayne Dempze Cranberry Company, LLC site in Wood County, WI.
-This Memorandum indicates that "there was sufficient evidence to suggest that five north-south oriented cranberry beds of varying length had been constructed wholly or partially in wetlands west of an existing cranberry operation.
-In addition, a reservoir had been constructed wholly or partially in wetlands south of the existing cranberry operation."
+This Memorandum indicates that "there was sufficient evidence to suggest that five north-south oriented cranberry beds of varying length had been constructed wholly or partially in wetlands south of the existing cranberry operation."
 (See Attachment 2 - EPA Wetland Impact Map).